-It is abundantly clear that the rise of terrorism in Swat cannot be explained as a phenomenon that is linked to the demand for Shariah in Malakand or the call for the larger Jihad to fight against the presence of foreign forces in Afghanistan.
+The rise of terrorism in Swat cannot be explained only as a phenomenon that is linked to the demand for Shariah in Malakand or the call for the larger Jihad to fight against the presence of foreign forces in Afghanistan.
 It also cannot be explained as a sympathetic act by radical groups to ease the pressure by the Pakistani military by opening another front in Swat – although the TTP has been requesting likeminded groups to that.
 The following responses by the house holds throw light on the issues that include involved poor socio-economic conditions:

-85% of the respondents were of the view that there is link between poor socio-economic status and militancy (Annex-1, Fig 38).
-The point to be noted here is that poverty also created in this rigid Pakhtun society social status.
-Thus it is important to be reasonably monetized to clam the full identity if a Pakhtun.
+85% of the respondents were believed that there is link between poor socio-economic status and militancy (Annex-1, Fig 38).
+The point to be noted here is that poverty reduces one’s place in the rigid Pakhtun social status system.
+Thus it is important to be reasonably monetized to clam the full identity if a Pakhtun, and poor descendants of the Yusufzai also experience marginalization

 In answer to another question 56% of the respondents were of the view that there was a tense class relationship between the rich and the poor (Annex-1, Fig 41).

 The two sets of results above clearly indicate that there is a serious underlying class tension between the landed aristocracy and the tenants as well as the peasantry.
-A counter argument against the existence of the class thesis where influence in Swat is based on land ownership may be raised and it be asked that if the Yusufzai nobility was based on land ownership created by dispossessing the aboriginals, then in that case there should be no poor Yusufzai who was a tenant or a peasant!
-On the face of it this argument would hold ground.
-However, the Yusufzai land distribution and land holding rules in Swat provide a clue why the existence of an impoverished Yusufzai tenancy/ peasantry was possible since the rules of land ownership and distribution made such a condition essential.
-To understand this we need to look at the system of land distribution and land ownership in Swat.
+This view was not universally held by surveyed households,. .
+When the respondents were asked whether class differences in Swat had fanned militancy, 45% said yes it did while a big 44% said that they didn’t know, and 11% thought that there was no role of class difference in creating the militancy (Annex-1, Fig 42).
+There was, however, more recognition of the fact that the past denial of the right of land ownership to non-Yusufzais had a role in igniting the violence in Swat.
+56% of the Swat households were of the opinion that the denial of land ownership to the Gujjars made them more militant and prone to violence (Annex-1, Fig 43).
+The situation that clearly emerges is plain.
+Socio-economic differences created by the complex issues of status and identity form a dominant cause of the conflict in Swat and land ownership pattern in the district must be considered a pivotal factor in fanning unrest and violence in this region.